Dan J. Harkey

 Let’s embark on a journey through time, shall we?

 In the 1950s, office flirtation was perceived as a stepping stone to family formation and the American dream.
-A flirtatious spark, a blossoming interest, a date, tick-tick-tick, a serious relationship, a proposal, marriage, wedding cake, kids, family, a home, two dogs and two cats in the yard, kids grown up, grandkids, retirement--the cycle repeats itself.
-Let's fast-forward to the present day, when the landscape of office relationships has profoundly transformed.
+A flirtatious spark, a blossoming interest, a date, tick-tick-tick, a serious relationship, a proposal, marriage, wedding cake, kids, family, a home, two dogs and two cats in the yard, kids grown up, grandkids, retirement--the cycle repeats itself Let’s's fast-forward to the present day, when the landscape of office relationships has undergone profound transformation.

 The 1950s were an era of stability, conformity, and manners-influenced flirtation.
-Women were expected to be modest and feminine, and men to demonstrate manners, chivalry, and financial stability.
+Women were expected to be modest and feminine, while men were expected to demonstrate manners, chivalry, and financial stability.
 The entire process was a social construct of the time.

 Today, the potential legal ramifications of office flirtation are not underestimated.
 What was once a pathway to romance has evolved into a complex web of legal implications.
-The slightest inflection on an interest in a female in the office could lead to a visit to the personnel office, a reprimand, and even an accusation.
-There is always a snitch in the office to witness and report.
+The slightest inflection of interest in a female in the office could lead to a visit to the personnel office, a reprimand, and even an accusation.
+There is always someone in the office who is willing to witness and report.